exercism/v3/languages/javascript/exercises/concept/lucky-numbers/.docs/instructions.md

 //=> false
 ```

-He decide to send the result of this number to his partner to make it easy for him to read

-## 3. Dashify the number
+## 3. Dashify a number

-Implement a function that added the dash after each number and convert it in the form of string
+Implement a function that interpolates a dash between each number, converting it to a string.

 ```javascript
 dashify(1466)